 “Emergency nurses rise to the occasion at times like these,” says Mike Hastings, MSN, RN, CEN, and president of the Emergency Nurses Association.

 If you thrive in challenging situations and work well under pressure, this specialty could be right for you.
 Learn more about what you’ll do in this fast-paced line of nursing, how much money you’ll earn, and what training you’ll need.

 Emergency room nurses work as part of a team with physicians, medical assistants and technicians, and other healthcare professionals.
 We’ve all seen the chaotic scenes on TV dramas, but what do these nurses actually do?
 A lot:

 Patients of all ages and socioeconomic backgrounds will be rushed through your doors with conditions ranging from broken bones to acute illnesses and heart attacks.

 ER nurses most frequently work in critical-care settings like hospital emergency departments, triage centers, and trauma centers.
-They may also be qualified to work in poison control centers, emergency response units, military medical facilities, and state or federal prisons.
+They may also be qualified to work in poison control centers, emergency response units, flight and transport, military medical facilities, and state or federal prisons.

 What’s the difference between an ER nurse and a trauma nurse?